• Detailed written evaluations of short stories, novellas, novel and memoir excerpts, and book manuscripts

 • Guidance on grammar and mechanics, with explanations and examples sufficient for subsequent self-editing

-The Tucson Festival of Books Literary Awards competition is the avenue to two days of hands-on workshopping with a faculty of top U.S. authors following the Tucson Festival of Books, March 2020.
+The Tucson Festival of Books Literary Awards competition is still the avenue to two days (or more) of hands-on workshopping with a faculty of top U.S. authors following the Tucson Festival of Books, March 2023.

-Fiction, nonfiction, and poetry entries are now being accepted for the eighth annual writing competition, offering more than $5,000 in prize money.
+Fiction, nonfiction, and poetry entries are accepted for the twelfth annual writing competition after June 1, 2022, offering more than $5,000 in prize money.
 In addition to cash prizes, first- through third-place winners in each category get scholarships to the Masters Workshop.
 The top 50 entrants are invited to the workshop ($300).